metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Required:

-- `role` (String) Role specifies the type of Kubernetes resource to limit the service discovery to.Accepted values are: Node, Pod, Endpoints, EndpointSlice, Service, Ingress.
+- `role` (String) Role specifies the type of Kubernetes resource to limit the service discovery to.
+Accepted values are: Node, Pod, Endpoints, EndpointSlice, Service, Ingress.

 Optional:

-- `field` (String) An optional field selector to limit the service discovery to resources which have fields with specific values.e.g: 'metadata.name=foobar'
+- `field` (String) An optional field selector to limit the service discovery to resources which have fields with specific values. e.g: 'metadata.name=foobar'
-- `label` (String) An optional label selector to limit the service discovery to resources with specific labels and label values.e.g: 'node.kubernetes.io/instance-type=master'
+- `label` (String) An optional label selector to limit the service discovery to resources with specific labels and label values. e.g: 'node.kubernetes.io/instance-type=master'

 <a id="nestedatt--spec--kubernetes_sd_configs--tls_config"></a>